ClanAODDev/tracker_v3/README.md

-# Division-Tracker
+# AOD Division Tracker
-AOD Division Tracking Tool
+A division tracking tool for user, member management.
+Intended to scale to support multiple divisions with multiple formats, and flexibility with locality.